netgroup/OSHI-monitoring/README.md

 # OSHI-Monitoring
 ## Setup instructions

+You can use the OSHI-Monitoring.sh script to setup and run this project.

+The available options are:
+- --mode (or -m) to choose the running mode: setup, runmininet or runryu
+- --topology (or -t) to supply a topology descriptor when running in runmininet mode

 1. Download the VirtualBox VM from [Uniroma2 Netgroup](http://netgroup.uniroma2.it/twiki/bin/view/Oshi/WebHome#AnchorSoftDown)
 2. After starting the VM, run the following command as user `user`:
     ```